Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 Step 2: Add Responsive Video Slides in WordPress

 Note: While you could upload videos from your computer to WordPress, we don’t recommend it since it will slow down your site.
-Instead, you should use YouTube or another video hosting platform.
+Instead, you should embed videos from YouTube or another video hosting platform.
 Check out our list of the best tips to speed up WordPress performance to learn more strategies.

-You will see a popup window appear with options to insert media files.
-We will start by inserting our video slides.
+You will then see a popup window appear with options to insert media files.

 If you want to add more slides, all you need to do is simply click on the ‘Add Another Video Slide’ button.

-Then, you will add in the information you need for this slide.
+Then, you will add the information you need for this slide.

 Once you’ve added all the video slides, go ahead and click on the ‘Insert into Slider’ button.

-Your slides will appear at the bottom of the page to edit later if needed.
+Your slides will appear at the bottom of the page for editing later if needed.

 Step 3: Add Image Sliders in WordPress